-The Foundation's marketable securities include government bonds and various stocks and mutual funds.
-Government bonds and stocks are traded on a national securities exchange and are stated at the last reported sales price on the date of valuation.
+The Foundation's marketable securities include government bonds, various stocks and mutual funds, and U.S treasury bills.
+Government bonds, stocks, and treasury bills are traded on a national securities exchange and are stated at the last reported sales price on the date of valuation.
 Investments in mutual funds are stated at their reported net asset value as of the valuation date.
-The investments are entirely Level 1 assets as defined by ASC Topic, Fair Value Measurements and Disclosures, at June 30, 2020.
+The investments are entirely Level 1 assets as defined by ASC Topic, Fair Value Measurements and Disclosures, at June 30, 2021.